 Lack of Security.
 If the package is bigger than your mailbox, then the carrier will leave it at the front door and it can get damaged by the rain or even stolen.

 Poor Business Profile.
-Customers, vendors or investors will know that your business address is just a residential address and could draw their own negative conclusions from that.
+Customers, vendors, or investors will know that your business address is just residential and could draw negative conclusions from that.

 Why not use a PO Box for your business?

-A PO Box is basically a box stored into a post office which you can rent and receive your mail there.
+A PO Box is a box stored in a post office that you can rent and receive your mail there.
 It’s efficient and it’s guarded 24/7.
 Why not use it for your business?
 Let’s see!

-You know this young entrepreneur, a friend of yours who started a business using a PO Box?
-You really respect this guy and look up to him and are tempted to do the same thing for your startup?
+Do you know this young entrepreneur, a friend of yours who started a business using a PO Box?
+Do you respect this guy and look up to him and are tempted to do the same thing for your startup?
 Well, don’t!
 It’s a trap!

 A PO Box first came to be because rural areas could not benefit from mail delivery.
-So, carrier would just leave the package at the closest PO Box for the people living in rural, remote areas to come and pick it up.
-Now, PO Boxes have transformed into something more: a safe way of storing mails for expats, digital nomads or just people who travel a lot.
+So, the carrier would just leave the package at the closest PO Box for the people living in rural, remote areas to come and pick it up.
+Now, PO Boxes have transformed into something more: a safe way of storing mails for ex-pats, digital nomads, or just people who travel a lot.

-Still, you can’t use it for a business because:
+Still, you can’t use it for business because: